 - Termination does not affect any of the rights accrued by a party prior to termination, and the rights and obligations under clauses 5.9, 5.12 and 5.13 survive termination of this Agreement.

-either party may notify the other of the Dispute with a notice (Dispute Notice) which:
+may notify the other of the Dispute with a notice ( Dispute Notice) which:

 - Includes or is accompanied by full and detailed particulars of the Dispute; and